 Three sisters.
 Together these plants — corn, beans and squash — feed the people

-It’s both beautiful and heartrending to hear how the plants and animals that sustain us were built into the daily lives and folklore of a people whose sustainable and magical culture was cruelly treated, and warming to know that at least some of the culture survived to be heard and acknowledged today.
+It’s heartrending to hear how the plants and animals that sustain us were built into the daily lives and folklore of a people whose sustainable and magical culture was cruelly treated, and warming to know that at least some of the culture survived to be heard and acknowledged today.

 It’s not often that scientists are able to weave their technical knowledge in with a heartfelt, soul-deep love of nature, to describe intricately how plants work while also keeping them familiar to us, as they shelter us on the hills, or lie on our kitchen table, waiting to be part of our family meals, part of our selves.